Local Author Events

 Local Author Showcase & Booksale

-This family-friendly event will feature talented writers from Ventura County who have written books on a wide range of topics, from fiction to non-fiction, and everything in between!
-You'll have the chance to chat with authors, pick up some signed copies of their books, and learn more about the writing process.
-Let's show our support for our local authors and celebrate the power of the written word!
+On 11/18/23, this family-friendly event featured talented writers from Ventura County who have written books on a wide range of topics, from fiction to non-fiction, and everything in between!
+Attendees had the chance to chat with authors, pick up signed copies of their books, and learned about the writing process.
+Stay tuned for next year's event!

 Meet the Authors